- Gra-Rock

-Concrete is a popular choice for all kinds of projects since it's one of the most durable and low-maintenance construction materials available.
+Concrete is a popular choice for various projects because it is one of the most durable and low-maintenance construction materials available.

-But nothing in life is completely foolproof, and sometimes concrete fails.
-Redoing a project because of concrete failure is a huge headache.
+But nothing in life is entirely foolproof, and sometimes concrete fails.
+Redoing a project because of concrete failure is a massive headache.
 Worse yet, if your concrete fails, someone could get seriously injured.

-That's why it's vital to make sure your concrete is strong enough to do its job!
+That's why it's vital to ensure your concrete is strong enough to do its job!

 But how do you measure concrete strength, and how do you make concrete stronger?